Instruction Request Guide

 A minimum of two week's notice is required.
 Contacting your liaison librarian when you are constructing your syllabus is a good approach.

 Ideally, each session is assignment-driven, and is guided by appropriate and well-articulated information literacy learning outcomes.
-Please consult with your program director, Assessment Advocate, librarian liaison or Jordana Shane if you need help determining appropriate information literacy learning outcomes for your assignment.
+Please consult with your program director, Assessment Advocate, or librarian liaison if you need help determining appropriate information literacy learning outcomes for your assignment.

 Every effort is made to provide a hands-on learning experience for your students, either in your wireless classroom, the Library Instruction Space or elsewhere in the library building, or in a Search Hall computer lab.